Collaborative Memory Boards for Funerals and Anniversaries

 • Regular sharing link verification

-The Digital Preservation Coalition emphasizes that even simple preservation steps significantly increase the likelihood of digital memorial content remaining accessible over time.
+The digital preservation best practices emphasises that even simple preservation steps significantly increase the likelihood of digital memorial content remaining accessible over time.

 Sensitive Situation Guidance